A Unified Perspective on the Dynamics of Deep Transformers: Some Variants of Self-Attention

-$\mu$ is therefore a probability measure on $\R^d$.
-For a finite number of tokens, Equation (\ref{eq:masked_att_discrete}) can be cast in the framework (\ref{eq:masked}) by choosing $\bar \mu = \frac1n \sum_{i=1}^n \delta_{(i/n, x_i)}$, for instance.
+For a finite number of tokens, Equation (\ref{eq:masked_att_discrete}) can be cast in the framework (\ref{eq:masked}) by choosing $\bar \mu = \frac1n \sum_{i=1}^{n} \delta_{((i-1)/n, x_i)}$, for instance.
 Equation (\ref{eq:masked}) then provides a natural generalization of masked Softmax self-attention to continuous distributions of tokens.
 Moreover, this idea, originally applied to Softmax self-attention, can be used for any of the attention variants mentioned above.

-Note that with this choice of velocity field, the time marginal of $\bar \mu(t)$ stays constant along the dynamics (\ref{eq:continuity_equation_part_1}).
+Note that with this choice of velocity field, the position marginal of $\bar \mu(t)$ stays constant along the dynamics (\ref{eq:continuity_equation_part_1}).
 However, Equation (\ref{eq:masked}) does not allow for a study of the Gaussian case—e.g., when the space marginal is Gaussian—as the masked Transformer PDE does not preserve this structure.